 Two of the most prestigious brands go head to head.
 Let’s compare Breguet VS Vacheron Constantin watches to see how they measure up to one another.

 There are brands that just about everyone knows like Omega and Rolex.
 Then there are luxury brands like Breguet or Vacheron.
-These are reserved for those who are in-the-know when it comes to prestigious high horology watches and the brands who make these works of mechanical art.
+These are reserved for those who are in the know when it comes to prestigious high horology watches and the brands that make these works of mechanical art.

 When we are asked questions like: “Which brand is better, Vacheron or Breguet?”.
 We are compelled to sometimes give our own preference but there are several things to consider when asked such a question so that one can provide an honest, unbiased answer.